 Jays for Peds: Jays for Peds is an organization for students in the School of Pharmacy and Health Professions interested in pediatrics related to clinical practice.
 The purpose of this organization is to provide members with additional knowledge, exposure, and experience in pediatrics and to assist students in understanding the role of pediatrics in the health care system.

 CUSAPTA: The Creighton University Student American Physical Therapy Association (CUSAPTA) was recognized as an official student organization for physical therapy students in 1995.
 The purpose of the Association is to provide an intellectual and social forum whereby Creighton physical therapy students can interact and associate with peers both within the physical therapy profession and from other health care disciplines.
 The Association supports the professional development of students through service and educational experiences outside the didactic and clinical curriculum.

-Geriatric Physical Therapy Organization: The Geriatric Physical Therapy Organization was created in 2008 to promote awareness and understanding of geriatric physical therapy within the university community.
-It encourages interest among physical therapy students to work in various disciplines concerned with the care of older adults, enhance students education exposure through service, the presentation of new research literature, and community programs for older adults, and strive for the betterment of the aging adult community.
+Interprofessional Geriatric Organization (IGO): The Interprofessional Geriatric Organization (IGO) was created in 2008 to promote awareness and understanding of geriatric population within the university community.
+It encourages interest among students to work in various disciplines concerned with the care of older adults, enhance students education exposure through service, the presentation of new research literature, community programs for older adults, and strive for the betterment of the aging adult community.

 Physical Therapy Leadership Guild: The Physical Therapy Leadership Guild is an organization promoting leadership, campus and community service and pursuit of high academic achievement.
 The Guild develops quality student leaders in the Creighton physical therapy program by creating opportunities to lead, and offering organization memberships and scholarships.
 The purpose of the Guild is to encourage members to contribute to the beneficence of society by organizing and promoting campus and community service projects as well as providing enriching educational opportunities.